-The Governing Body supports the key areas of Academy life
+The Local Governing Body supports the key areas of Academy life

-The governing body is responsible for the conduct of the Academy, and promotes high standards of educational achievement.
+The Local Governing Body is responsible for the conduct of the Academy, and promotes high standards of educational achievement.

 It is the Academy’s accountable body and as such: